AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_Codec.rst

 .. note::

-   You ndeed to singn in to GitLab in order to see the and download the files.
+   You ndeed to sign in to GitLab in order to see the and download the files.